kle160/Crypto-Tracker/README.md

 ## CRYPTO MANIA TRACKER

-// Author: Kevin Le
+- Author: Kevin Le
-// Project: Crypto Mania Tracker
+- Project: Crypto Mania Tracker
-// Tech Stack: JS, HTML, CSS, React, Redux, Express, Node.js, GraphQL/Postgres, GIT, Webpack, Material UI, AWS
+- Tech Stack: JS, HTML, CSS, React, Redux, Express, Node.js, GraphQL/Postgres, GIT, Webpack, Material UI, AWS

-// Description: Crypto login application that you can add what coins you have in your wallet.
-Makes API call to an open crypto API.
+## Description
-// Stretch: Google Chrome Extension
+- Description: Crypto login application that you can add what coins you have in your wallet.
+Makes API call to an open crypto API

-// Front-End Features
+## Front-End Features
 - Authentication (Cookies, Salt, Google OAuth)
 - History of user actions list on the side
 - Total networth of your coins